What will I learn?

 If you have any questions about your qualifications and whether they are suitable for this course, please contact the team.

-Students on this course would typically be looking to progress to a range of undergraduate degrees such as Civil, Automotive, Mechanical and Electronic Engineering.
+Students on this course would typically be looking to progress to a range of undergraduate degrees such as Civil, Automotive, Mechanical and Electronic Engineering, as well as Physics degree programmes.